Graded Hecke algebras, constructible sheaves and the p-adic Kazhdan--Lusztig conjecture: Introduction

 \section{Introduction}

 The importance of graded Hecke algebras stems from the multitude of ways in which they can arise: \begin{itemize} \item in terms of generators and relations, \item as degenerations of affine Hecke algebras \cite{Lus-Gr}, \item from harmonic analysis and differential operators on Lie algebras \cite{Che,Opd}, \item from progenerators for representations of reductive $p$-adic groups \cite{SolEnd}, \item from constructible sheaves and equivariant cohomology \cite{Lus-Cusp1,Lus-Cusp2,AMS2}, \item from enhanced Langlands parameters for reductive $p$-adic groups \cite{AMS3}. \end{itemize} In the last three settings one naturally encounters slightly more general objects $\mh H$ called twisted graded Hecke algebras.
 The irreducible and standard modules of these algebras were classified and constructed geometrically in \cite{Lus-Cusp1,Lus-Cusp2,AMS2}.
-The main goal of this paper is to apply that setup to obtain: \begin{itemize} \item a geometric realization of Ext- and Tor-groups for $\mh H$-modules, \item a geometric computation of the multiplicity of an irreducible $\mh H$-module in another $\mh H$-module (typically a standard module). \end{itemize} Via \cite{SolEnd} the analogous issues for smooth representations of a reductive $p$-adic group $\mc G (F)$ can be translated to modules over twisted graded Hecke algebras.
+The main goal of this paper is to apply that setup to compute the multiplicity of an irreducible $\mh H$-module in another $\mh H$-module (typically a standard module).

+Via \cite{SolEnd} the analogous issues for smooth representations of a reductive $p$-adic group $\mc G (F)$ can be translated to modules over twisted graded Hecke algebras.
 In good cases, that can also be related to the geometry of varieties of enhanced Langlands parameters for $\mc G (F)$, via \cite{AMS3}.
 That links our goals to versions of the Kazhdan--Lusztig conjecture for $p$-adic groups \cite{Vog,Zel}.

 We hope that this paper may contribute to the long term project of geometrization and categorification of the (local) Langlands correspondence, for which we refer to \cite{BCHN, FaSc, Hel, Zhu}.
 Roughly speaking, it is expected that a derived category of smooth $\mc G (F)$-representations is equivalent with some derived category of coherent sheaves on a variety or stack of Langlands parameters.